Things to do in Dubrovnik

 What to see in Dubrovnik

-Almost everything worth seeing is centred on the compact, crowded Old Town.
+Almost everything worth seeing is centered on the compact, crowded Old Town.

 Back inside the town walls is the main square and crossing point of Luza, where you’ll find the landmark astronomical Clock Tower (1444 original); Orlando’s Column where all state declarations were read; the smaller of Onofrio’s fountains, and a prosaic statue of Shakespeare-era playwright Marin Drzic, installed in 2008.

-Surrounding Luza are the main historic attractions of the Rector’s Palace; the Cathedral and Treasury; the Sponza Palace (Romantic Wedding in the Sponza Palace, look at the picture above); and the Dominican monastery.
+Area of Luza is the main historic attractions of the Rector’s Palace; the Cathedral and Treasury; the Sponza Palace (Romantic Wedding in the Sponza Palace, look at the picture above); and the Dominican monastery.

 St John’s Fortress and the Maritime Museum

 The other sights are within easy reach.
-On the south side of the harbour, round the corner from the Rector’s Palace, St John’s Fortress and the Maritime Museum (open summer 9 am – 6 pm, Tue – Sun; winter 9 am – 4 pm, Tue – Sun; ticket 70KN / around 10EUR).
+On the south side of the harbor, around the corner from the Rector’s Palace, St John’s Fortress and the Maritime Museum (open summer 9 am – 6 pm, Tue-Sun; winter 9 am – 4 pm, Tue-Sun; ticket 70KN / around 10EUR).

 Church of St Blaise

-In front of the clock tower, the baroque Church of St Blaise (open 8 am – 12, 4 – 6 pm daily, free enter), named after the protector of Dubrovnik through the centuries of trade, torment and tourism, was rebuilt after the 1667 earthquake.
+In front of the clock tower, the baroque Church of St Blaise (open 8 am – 12, 4 – 6 pm daily, free enter), named after the protector of Dubrovnik through the centuries of trade, torment, and tourism, was rebuilt after the 1667 earthquake.
 Inside, the altar, with a statue of the saint, is the main draw.
-The stained-glass windows are a modern addition.
+The stained-glass windows are very modern.

 Museum of Religious Artefacts